 An SAYE scheme exists for the benefit of all employees.
 The details of the scheme are set out in note 28 to these financial statements.
-The board has judged that it is not appropriate to offer further tranches under this scheme until normal trading conditions in the bus industry resume.
+The board has judged that it is not appropriate to offer further tranches under this scheme until the effects of the COVID-19 pandemic are shaken off and normal trading conditions in the bus industry resume.